sensemore/code.sensemore.io/docs/wired.md

 | --- | --- | --- | --- |
 | 3 | 6 | 10000 | 1 |

-The sampling size should be described in the message as _Little Endian_.In other words, leastsignificant bits should be in the first part of the data and the most significant bit should be in the last part of the data.
+The sampling size should be described in the message as _Little Endian_.
+In other words, least significant bits should be in the first part of the data and the most significant bit should be in the last part of the data.
 The 4-byte array representation of the number 10000 is given in Table 14.
 The desired sampling size should be converted into a byte array as in the example.

 Table 14: Data format prepared for the measurement configuration example (in hexadecimal [Base-16])